 The upcoming Oris Swiss Hunter Team PS Edition (ref.
 01 733 7629 4063-Set LS in 44 millimeters and a smaller ref.
-01 733 7649 4091-Set LS in 38 mm) series of watches may not look particularly original both to Oris fans and to those especially interested in aviator’s timekeepers, but, with a part of the proceedings promised to be diverted to a fund supporting a number of the last remaining Hawker Hunter Mk 58 fighter jets from the good old Cold War era, it certainly supports a noble cause.
+01 733 7649 4091-Set LS in 38 mm) collection may not look particularly original both to Oris fans and to those especially interested in aviator’s timekeepers, but, with a part of the proceedings promised to be diverted to a fund supporting a number of the last remaining Hawker Hunter Mk 58 fighter jets from the good old Cold War era, it certainly supports a noble cause.

 Writing off an obsolete plane is never a particularly pleasant experience.
 Putting one to scrape metal is like killing an old horse: if you are a good man, you just can’t help crying.

 The famous Patrouille-Suisse display team used the legendary Hawker Hunter Mk 58 planes for almost thirty years.
 The warbirds that came into service in the late 1950s were officially retired only in 1994.
 Like it always happens, the old planes were substituted for more agile and maneuverable Northrop F-5E Tiger II jets.

 Sometime later, the many fans of the team started a public campaign for saving the British-built planes from being sold as scrap metal.

 In 2009, the Swiss watchmaker Oris decided to join the cause and introduced the gorgeous Oris Hawker Hunter limited edition watch.
 Presented in a 46 mm case, it was nothing but stunning.

 This year, the brand shakes the boat again.
 Enter the Oris Swiss Hunter Team PS Edition family of watches.

 Offered both as ladies and gents watches, the timekeeper will be available in a 38 mm and a 44 mm bodies respectively.

 While the ladies’ version features a dressier appearance with 13 diamonds serving as hour markers (the marker at 12 o’clock sports a pair of the precious stone,) the gents version looks almost like a true “aviator”.

 Thanks to a pair of broad sword-shaped hands and a healthy amount of lume on them, both versions offer superb legibility, although the 44 mm version with its dark-grey dial looks more contrast than the ladies’ version.